Nurture The Success Of Your Child With These Tools

 How many times have you stepped into a house that gave you an uneasy feeling?
 You want to do everything you can to create the polar opposite – a loving, secure sanctuary for your children to return to even after they’ve grown up and gone away.

 However, creating a good home environment entails more than just comfy, cheerful furnishings.
-It’s about embracing, loving, laughing, expressing affection, celebrating victories, being compassionate, kind, and having fun as a family.
+It’s about embracing, loving, laughing, expressing affection, celebrating victories, being compassionate, kind, and having fun (ego state) as a family.

 With them, how do you start your day?
 Is it better to yell at them to get out of bed or softly wake them up and snuggle for two minutes?